shadowsocks/shadowsocks-windows/README.md

 Please visit [Servers] for more information.

+#### Experimental

+[Experimental Features]

 #### Development

 1. [Visual Studio 2017] & [.NET Framework 4.7.2 Developer Pack] are required.
-3. It is recommended to share your idea on the Issue Board before you start to work, especially for feature development.
+2. It is recommended to share your idea on the Issue Board before you start to work, especially for feature development.

 #### License